A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: RQ3:Quality Assessment

 where $rel(g_i)$ represents the relevance value for the i-th group.

-\textbf{Differentiation Value.} A group contains three main attributes: name, description, and a list of packages.
+\textbf{Differentiation Value.} A group has three main attributes: name, description, and a list of packages.
 To comprehensively assess the differences between groups, we evaluate each attribute individually before combining them into an overall score.
 Specifically, we design methods to quantify the differences for each attribute individually, which are then integrated to provide a comprehensive assessment.

-Firstly, edit distance is chosen to measure the difference between group names.
-This choice stems from our observation that some group names are simply character strings, making it difficult to extract meaningful semantic information, such as the group \textit{KDE} in CentOS 7.
+Firstly, edit distance is chosen to measure the difference between names.
+This choice stems from our observation that some group names are simply character strings, making it difficult to extract semantic information, such as the group \textit{KDE} in CentOS 7.

-where $ED(gn_i,gn_j)$ and $ndif(g_i,g_j)$ represent the edit distance and difference score between the name of i-th group and the j-th group, respectively. $\|gn_i\|$ denotes the string length of the i-th group's name and $ndif(g_i)$ refers to the different score between the name of i-th group and all other groups.
+where $ED(gn_i,gn_j)$ and $ndif(g_i,g_j)$ represent the edit distance and difference score between the i-th group's name and the j-th group's name, respectively. $\|gn_i\|$ denotes the string length of the i-th group's name and $ndif(g_i)$ refers to the different score between the name of i-th group and all other groups.

-To assess the differences between group descriptions, we also use a pre-trained model to compute the semantic vector ($V_i$) for each group and measure the difference using cosine similarity.
-Since cosine similarity ranges from -1 to 1, where larger values indicate smaller differences, we apply interval shifting to normalize the values, restricting them to a range between 0 and 1~\cite{may2009development}.
+To assess the differences between group descriptions, we also use $PLM$ to compute the semantic vector ($V_i$) for each group and measure the difference using cosine similarity.
+Since cosine similarity ranges from -1 to 1 and larger values indicate smaller differences, we apply interval shifting to normalize the values, restricting them to a range between 0 and 1~\cite{may2009development}.

 where $sim(g_i,g_j)$ and $ddif(g_i,g_j)$ refer to the similarity score and difference score between the descriptions of the i-th group and the j-th group, respectively. $ddif(g_i)$ represents the average difference score between the descriptions of i-th group and all other groups.